Introduction

 NULL:[Time].[Months].&[${Current Month}].Lag(1)

-- The format NULL:[Member] indicates all members before, and including, the specified member.
+- The format NULL:[Member] indicates all Members before, and including, the specified member.

 - .Lag(1) indicates that we want the member one (1) before the specified member.